 If you make meetings more inclusive for remote team members, the results will show immediately and employee happiness and productivity will drastically improve.

-TrueConf offers a free plan with up to three participants in video calls.
+TrueConf offers a free plan with up to six participants in video calls.
 This solution is great for small teams or individuals who need a simple tool to host video calls or collaborate with small groups.
 The collaboration features like remote desktop control are helpful for those in support who may need to help a client solve a problem.

-FreeConference ideal for smaller teams or meetings with five or fewer participants.
-One major perk of this video conferencing tool is its ease of use -- no downloads are required to start using it.
+FreeConference is ideal for smaller teams or meetings with five or fewer participants.
+One major perk of this video conferencing tool is its ease of use - no downloads are required to start using it.
 Plus, moderator controls allow the individual who's running the video conference to keep the meeting on track.

 Slack users can take advantage of the huddle feature by simply using the command /call or clicking the phone icon at the top of the conversation with another Slack user.
 This is an easy way to make video calls right from Slack if you need to ask a teammate a quick question or connect for a one-on-one.
 This tool is good for teams looking for a supplementary video-calling solution for small teams.

 When considering which video conferencing tool is best for you or your team, take a look at your current AV setup and think about what tools would best complement the ones your teams are already using - this goes for hardware and software.